-I’m currently working on the first draft of my new novel.
+I’m currently working on the first draft of a new novel.

 “Living the Dream” (Working Title)